MicrosoftTranslator/DocumentTranslation/docs/index.md

 `--key <key to the Translator resource>` | This key will override the setting in the appsettings.json file.
 Use this if you want to avoid storing the key in a settings file.
 `--category <category ID>` | The custom Translator category ID.
 `--glossary <file or folder>` | The glossaries to use for this run.
 The glossary contains phrases with a defined translation in a table format.
+`--recurse` | If a folder is given as the source: Translate the subfolders.

 #### Clear
 If a translation run gets interrupted or fails, it may also fail to clean up after itself and leave behind documents in the storage account.